Apsu/scrambler/README.md

 item that will probably need changing is `connection.interface`, to specify the appropriate network interface the node will use for the multicast mesh.

-Run `scramble $interface` for the interface you want to talk to other scramblers on.
+Run `scramble` to start up the agent.